SBU-BMI/quip_prad_cancer_detection/README.md

 # Prad cancer detection pipeline

-This software implements the pipeline for the 3-classes (benign, grade3, grade45) Prostate cancer detection project.
+This software implements the pipeline for the 4-classes (benign, grade3, grade4, grade5) Prostate cancer detection project.
+This is under development, do NOT use it in production

 # Dependencies